hashicorp/terraform-provider-google/website/docs/r/compute_project_metadata.html.markdown

   Manages common instance metadata
 ---

 # google\_compute\_project\_metadata.
-For more information see
-[the official documentation](https://cloud.google.com/compute/docs/storing-retrieving-metadata)
-and
-[API](https://cloud.google.com/compute/docs/reference/latest/projects/setCommonInstanceMetadata).

 Manages metadata common to all instances for a project in GCE.
+For more information see [the official documentation](https://cloud.google.com/compute/docs/storing-retrieving-metadata) and [API](https://cloud.google.com/compute/docs/reference/latest/projects/setCommonInstanceMetadata).

-If you want to manage only single key/value pairs within the project metadata rather than the entire set, then use [google_compute_project_metadata_item](compute_project_metadata_item.html).
+~> **Note:**  If you want to manage only single key/value pairs within the project metadata rather than the entire set, then use [google_compute_project_metadata_item](compute_project_metadata_item.html).

 ## Example Usage